textmagic/textmagic-rest-java-v2/docs/TextMagicApi.md

 Mark chats as unread (bulk)

-Mark several chats as UNread by chat ids or mark all chats as UNread
+Mark several chats as UNread by chat IDs or mark all chats as UNread

 ### Example
 ```java